 Saladin was not an Arab or a Turk.
 He was a Kurd.
 His real name was Yusuf bin Ayyub.
 He was the nephew of Shirkuh, a Kurdish lieutenant in the army of Emir of Damascus Nur ad-Din.
 Saladin began his career as Nur ad-Din’s chief of police in Damascus.
-The contemporary chroniclers have reported extensively on Saladin’s deeds as a ruler, but they have barely anything to say about the early days of his life, and no description of his physical features has survived.
+The contemporary chroniclers have reported extensively on Saladin’s deeds as a ruler, but they have little to say about the early days of his life, and no description of his physical features has survived.
 It was not in Damascus but in Egypt that Saladin attained the status of a world-historical Sultan.

 Both Nur ad-Din and Amalric, King of Jerusalem, were trying to take advantage of the chaos in Egypt.
 Amalric marched his army of crusaders to Egypt in 1163.
 His army met the Egyptian army at Pelusium, a city on the eastern side of Egypt’s Nile delta.
 Amalric was victorious, but the Egyptian army opened the Nile dams flooding the river, making it impossible for Amalric’s forces to cross into Egypt.
 Amalric was forced to retreat.